South Holston Reservoir - General Information

-South Holston is well suited for a successful walleye fishery and they have been stocked by the TWRA since 1986.
-The Virginia Fish and Game Commission also regularly stocks walleye.
+South Holston is well suited for a successful walleye fishery and they were stocked by the TWRA from 1986 to 2010.
+The Virginia Fish and Game Commission has now taken over stocking the lake with walleye.
 The daily creel limit is five, 18-inch or longer walleye.

 White bass are a schooling fish that can provide some great fishing action.
 Like walleye, white bass make spawning runs up the South Fork Holston River.
 Their populations can fluctuate greatly because it is a short lived species and environmental conditions play a major role in the success of any given spawning season.
 No harvest of white bass is permitted.

 The new 2011 reciprocal agreement with Virginia has resulted in several regulation changes.
 There is a 20 fish per day limit on catfish and only one, 34-inch or longer catfish may be harvested per day.
 The bluegill creel limit is 50 per day and anglers may only fish 15 limblines.
 No harvest of white bass is permitted.

 Largemouth bass - Spring: Spinner baits, buzz baits, lizards, 4-6 inch worms and Flukes, small Shad Raps, Bandit crankbaits and stick baits.
 The flooded willows in the creeks and in the backs of coves can be very productive.
 Summer: Good night fishing with worms and lizards.

 Smallmouth bass - Spring: Fish clay and broken-shale banks with spinner baits, lizards, worms, live bait, small crankbaits, float-n-fly, and suspended flukes.
 Secondary points are prime smallmouth holding spots.
 Summer: Smallmouth move to deeper water and this is a good time for night fishing with various worm rigs and pig-n-jig.